Poche Centre for Indigenous Health Research Top-Up Scholarships

 If you are awarded a scholarship after commencement there will be no retrospective payments of this scholarship.

-Scholarship recipients are expected to engage with, and regularly participate in, research activities (e.g. research reading group, attendance at research seminars) at the Poche Centre for Indigenous Health.
+Scholarship recipients are expected to engage with, and regularly participate in, research activities (e.g. attendance at a range of events throughout candidature and as an alumnus, attendance and participation in local research seminars) at the Poche Centre for Indigenous Health.